 - Need to build the capacity of manual scavengers to promote rehabilitation efforts.

 - Need to improve the educational status of the children of manual scavengers.

 - Need to demolish or rebuild old facilities that lack sanitation.

 - Need to increase the confidence level among the manual scavengers is vital for rehabilitation efforts.

 - Need for political will to eradicate this practice.

-- Performance appraisal and rewarding at the local level will help in effective implementation of the initiatives.
+- Performance appraisal and rewarding at the local level will help in the effective implementation of the initiatives.

 - As Raja Ram Mohan Roy rightly said, “Change should come from society itself”.
 Hence we need to strike at the root cause i.e., caste prejudice.